Top 100 Universities in the UK 2026 (Full List)

 The ranking of the universities is based on several key criteria.
 For example, QS World University Ranking majors six performance factors to rank the universities.
 Meanwhile, THE major 18 performance indicators across five areas.

-Just like this, we’ve considered some of the important performance factors to rank the Top 100 Universities in the UK.
+Similarly, we’ve considered some of the key performance factors to rank the Top 100 Universities in the UK.
 These are-

 - Academic reputation: The prestige and quality of the university’s faculty and programs.